auth0/docs/articles/libraries/lock/v11/migration-legacy-flows.md

 ## Calling APIs

-Legacy applications used an [id-token](/tokens/id-token) to invoke APIs.
+Legacy applications used an [ID token](/tokens/id-token) to invoke APIs.
 This [is a bad practice](/api-auth/why-use-access-tokens-to-secure-apis) and we recommend you to start using [Access Tokens](/tokens/access-token).

 To call an API, you will need to specify the API identifier as the `audience` parameter when initializing auth0.js or Lock.